omshankar1/casper-blogging-template/site/content/post/first.md

 Spinning up a Centos7 vm involves couple of steps
 - Creating the Subnets, in this case it would be linux bridges
-- Use the virsh command to spinup the instance
+- virsh command to spinup the instance

 ### Creating linux bridges
 The github repo has a script to create couple of bridges which will be used subsequently in provisioner script.